H-1B Cap Gap Relief

 - The extension begins the day after the OPT EAD end date and ends on October 1.

-- You can obtain an I-20 that indicates this extension.
+- You can request an I-20 and a status verification letter that indicates this extension.

-- You remain F-1 until the H-1B start date.
+- You remain in F-1 status until the H-1B start date.

 - If your H-1B petition is denied or withdrawn and your OPT has ended, your status ends 60 days from the date posted on your denial/withdrawal.
-Please notify the ISSO.
+Please notify the ISSO if this occurs.

 Immigration Document Copy Request

 The ISSO offers a courtesy service for UTD students and alumni who need copies of immigration documents that the ISSO has on file.